-Light Emitting Diodes more frequently known as LEDs are semiconductor devices that convert electricity into light.
+Light Emitting Diodes, more frequently known as LEDs, are semiconductor devices that convert electricity into light.
 It was hard to find a gadget or other device that doesn’t use LEDs.
-They are cheap; they are simple to use, and they are small.
-LEDs can emit different light color depending on different chemical compound material in a semiconductor.
+They are cheap, they are simple to use, and they are small.
+LEDs can emit different light colors depending on other chemical compound material in a semiconductor.

-One and universal LED symbol is as standard diodes but with couple arrows indicating that it emits light:
+One and universal LED symbol is as standard diodes but with a couple of arrows indicating that it emits light:

 Recognizing LED pins

-It is easy with standard LEDs – they have unique shape that allows detecting pins easily.
+It is easy with standard LEDs – they have a unique shape that allows detecting pins easily.

-As you can see cathode side has a flat cut on fiber glass.
-Also cathode pin as shorter comparing to the anode, but don’t rely on it- especially if the diode is already used somewhere.
+As you can see, the cathode side has a flat cut on fiberglass.
+The cathode pin is shorter than the anode, but don’t rely on it- primarily if the diode is already used somewhere.
 But this is with standard through-hole diodes.
-We know that there are other types – so be sure to check pins in a datasheet or simply test before soldering.
+We know that there are other types – so be sure to check pins in a datasheet or test before soldering.

 Selecting a resistor for the LED

 For indicating purposes, there is no big deal.
-Usually, 0,5k or 1k resistor in series works just perfect for standard voltages like 5V.
+Usually, a 0,5k or 1k resistor in series works just perfectly for standard voltages like 5V.
 But what if you want to sure and drive LED optimally with any voltage… You have to do some math – nothing more than Ohm’s law.
-If you will look at diodes datasheet, you will find that LED needs about 10 to 20mA of current and it has a forward voltage drop about 1,8V.
-To be more specific voltage drop depends on the wavelength emitted.
+If you look at the diodes datasheet, you will find that LED needs about 10 to 20mA of current, and it has a forward voltage drop of about 1,8V.
+To be more specific, the voltage drop depends on the wavelength emitted.
 Starting from Infrared voltage drop is about 1,5V while Ultra Blue reaches 3,8V drop.
 And current usually depends on LED power can be hundreds of milliamps or even several amps.

-OK, let us take a standard 5mm diode (20mA and 2V) and find right resistor for it if the supply voltage is 5V.
-If you look in an any LED datasheet, you will see following chart indicating relation between LEDs forward current and forward voltage drop.
-This is the main characteristics in determining LED voltage drop under the desired current.
-And as you see the brightness of LED directly depends on the current flowing through it.
+Okay, let us take a standard 5mm diode (20mA and 2V) and find the proper resistor if the supply voltage is 5V.
+If you look in any LED datasheet, you will see the following chart indicating the relation between LEDs’ forward current and forward voltage drop.
+These are the main characteristics in determining the LED voltage drop under the desired current.
+And as you see, the brightness of the LED directly depends on the current flowing through it.

-So let’s find a working point keeping in mind not to exceed maximum allowed current which is 20mA in our case, and find forward voltage drop which is equal to 20.
-So now let’s calculate resistor value.
+Let’s find a working point keeping in mind not to exceed the maximum allowed current, which is 20mA in our case, and find a forward voltage drop equal to 20.
+So now, let’s calculate the resistor value.